Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Theoretical results

-Theorem \ref{theorem: size control for individual test} demonstrates that we can uniformly approximate the distribution of $T_{\alpha}$ by that of $T_{\alpha}^b$.
-The following Corollary further shows that our proposed new test $\Psi_{\gamma,\alpha}$ can control the Type I error asymptotically for any given significant level $\gamma\in(0,1)$. \begin{corollary} Suppose the assumptions in Theorem \ref{theorem: size control for individual test} hold.
-Under $\Hb_0$, we have \end{corollary}
+\end{theorem} Theorem \ref{theorem: size control for individual test} demonstrates that we can uniformly approximate the distribution of $T_{\alpha}$ by that of $T_{\alpha}^b$.
+The following Corollary further shows that our proposed new test $\Psi_{\gamma,\alpha}$ can control the Type I error asymptotically for any given significant level $\gamma\in(0,1)$. \begin{corollary} Suppose assumptions in Theorem \ref{theorem: size control for individual test} hold.
+Under $\Hb_0$, we have